lorint/brick/v1.0/README.md

     brew install instantclient-sdk

 Similar kind of thing on Linux -- install the Basic or Basic Lite version of OCI, and also the OCI SDK.
+With those two libraries in place, you're ready to get the Rails side of things in order.
+Rails has an understanding of the Oracle gem built-in such that if you create a new Rails app like this:

+    rails new brick_app -d oracle

+then it automatically puts the main gem in place for you, along with a sample database.yml.

-With those two libraries in place, open your **Gemfile** and remove any other database drivers such as sqlite3, then add these:
+In your Rails project, open your **Gemfile** and confirm that proper database drivers are present:

     gem 'activerecord-oracle_enhanced-adapter'
-    gem 'ruby-oci8' # Not needed under Rails 7.x and later
+    gem 'ruby-oci8' # Not needed under Rails 7.x and later gem 'brick'

-Now bundle, and finally in databases.yml create an entry which looks like this:
+Now bundle, and finally in databases.yml make sure there is an entry which looks like this:

 ```
 development: